MikunsHub/countries-api-master/README.md

 - API URL: https://countries-api-master.onrender.com

 By following these steps, deployments can be managed efficiently and database migrations effectively on Render, even with the limitations of the free instance.

+### Potential Improvements
+- Authentication Process: Implement a more robust authentication mechanism to enhance the security of the API.
+- Additional Endpoints: Add more endpoints to provide additional insights and value from the ingested data